 余儀 means "another way/problem" and 余儀ない expresses "out of one's control".
 So, ～を余儀なくされる, shows that one had to do something that was not of one's will and there was no other choice to get around it.
 You are essentially driven into a corner in a certain situation.
 This can also be seen in the causative as ～を余儀なくさせる.
 Usually the subject of sentences with ～を余儀なくされる is usually human, but the subject of sentences with ～を余儀なくさせる is usually not human but a something.

 Bad weather made us postpone the match.

-American pressure made free trade out of unavoidable.
+American pressure made free trade unavoidable.

 We had to put off the field trip due to fierce rain.

 I was absent due to an uncontrollable situation.